It’s the most asked question after the buyers sign their loan package.

 So, when do we get the keys?

-They may be buying their retirement home or it could be a first time home buyer.
+They may be buying their retirement home in one of the 55 plus communities in the area or it could be a first time home buyer.
 It doesn’t matter.
 They all want to know the answer to that question.

 The official answer is “In Arizona, the property transfers or conveys upon recordation of the deed with the County Recorder.”
 This official answer doesn’t really help the buyer.
 They want to know how long it will take to complete the transaction so they can get the keys.

 With so many people relocating to the area from other states, we get lots of questions about the transfer of ownership.
+The first thing we recommend is to get fast and reliable valuations for stamp duty for smoother transactions.
 In some states, everyone attends the closing.
 Buyer, Seller, Agents, Lender, Attorneys, and Escrow are all at the same table.
 In these states, the buyer leaves the closing with keys in hand.
 That is never the case in Arizona.
 We schedule the buyer and seller for separate appointments.
 As mentioned in a previous post, sometimes the agent and/or lender attend, but most of the time, they don’t.
 And nearly every time, the buyer asks the question: When do we get the keys?

 Here’s what happens from the escrow point of view after the signing: